(760) 443-7241

 Click here for more information

-Ashes are hand-delivered to you in a personalized cedar photo urn, with mementos (lock of hair, clay paw print)
+For those who wish to have their cat's ashes returned.
+Your cat is cremated privately at Angel Paws crematory.
+Ashes are hand-delivered to your home in a personalized cedar photo urn, with mementos (lock of hair, clay paw print)

 Click here for more information